ziotom78/gplotpp/README.md

 A header-only C++ interface to Gnuplot.

-This repository contains the file `gplot++.h`, which provides a way for C++ programs to connect to a Gnuplot instance to produce plots.
+This repository contains the file [gplot++.h](https://raw.githubusercontent.com/ziotom78/gplotpp/master/gplot%2B%2B.h), which provides a way for C++ programs to connect to a Gnuplot instance to produce plots.
 To use this library, you must first install [Gnuplot](http://www.gnuplot.info/) on your system!

 A few features of this library are the following: